cgmbauer/gofinances-web/README.md

 - **2º.** Go inside the folder, using your terminal, and execute the command ``` yarn ```, to install all the dependencies.

 - Then you will need the back-end from this application.
-You can get it [here](https://github.com/cgmbauer/desafio-database-upload), or you can just clone the repository following the code bellow:
+You can get it [here](https://github.com/cgmbauer/desafio-database-upload), or you can just clone the repository following the code below:
 ```sh
 git clone https://github.com/cgmbauer/desafio-database-upload.git
 ```